JetBrains/intellij-sdk-docs/topics/basics/architectural_overview/virtual_file.md

 [`VfsUtil`](upsource:///platform/analysis-api/src/com/intellij/openapi/vfs/VfsUtil.java) and [`VfsUtilCore`](upsource:///platform/core-api/src/com/intellij/openapi/vfs/VfsUtilCore.java) provide utility methods for analyzing files in the Virtual File System.

+For storing a large set of Virtual Files, use dedicated `VfsUtilCore.createCompactVirtualFileSet()`.

 Use [`ProjectLocator`](upsource:///platform/projectModel-api/src/com/intellij/openapi/project/ProjectLocator.java) to find the projects that contain a given virtual file.

 ## How do I extend VFS?